Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations: Results

 It is worth noting, however, that the detailed modelling of the impact of substructure on \gammaray emission from DM annihilation is a large source of theoretical uncertainty in this analysis.
+In \cite{1503.05922} the difference in the most optimistic case (referred to as LOW in their study, and corresponding to our M16 model) and the most conservative case (HIGH, corresponding to G12) is roughly an order of magnitude.
+By comparison, we find the difference between these two models to be more modest.
+Note, however, that, our M16 model \cite{1603.04057} is a refinement of the M16 model used in their work \cite{1312.1729}.
+The difference between these two cases is a more detailed modelling of halo concentrations.
+This comparison highlights the sensitivity of the constraints to the substructure modeling parameters.
 The constraints found assuming the potentially optimistic model of G12 for the subhalo boost factor gives rise to a factor of $\sim 3$ difference in the constraints from the SC14 substructure case.
-The difference in both extreme cases are modest in comparison to \cite{1503.05922}, who report a difference of an order of magnitude.
+The difference in both extreme cases is modest in comparison to \cite{1503.05922}, who report a difference of an order of magnitude.

-In the case of $b\bar{b}$, we are able to exclude the thermal relic cross section around $m_{\rm DM}\sim10\,{\rm GeV}$, in a range of WIMP masses that depends heavily on the substructure model assumed.
-In the most optimistic case (G12), for both the $b\bar{b}$ and $\tau^+\tau^-$ channels, the constraints obtained are comparable to those found through study of dwarf spheroidal galaxies (dSph) \cite{1503.02641,1611.03184}.
+In the case of $b\bar{b}$, we are able to exclude the thermal relic cross section around $m_{\rm DM}\sim10\,{\rm GeV}$, in a range of WIMP masses that depend heavily on the substructure model assumed.
+In the most optimistic case (G12), for both the $b\bar{b}$ and $\tau^+\tau^-$ channels, the constraints obtained are comparable to those found through the study of dwarf spheroidal galaxies (dSph) \cite{1503.02641,1611.03184}.
 Finally, our constraints are more stringent than those found by \cite{2205.12916} from a field-level analysis of low-redshift structures, by a factor that ranges between $\sim2$ and $\sim10$ depending on the substructure model used.